An Athletic and Graceful Cat

 British Tourist Attacked by "Pet" Cheetahs

-In 2012, Violet D'Mello of Aberdeen, Scotland was attacked by cheetahs while inside a petting pen at a South African game reserve.
+In 2012, Violet D'Mello of Aberdeen, Scotland, was attacked by cheetahs while inside a petting pen at a South African game reserve.
 It was reported that she was trying to protect a little girl that was grabbed from another family.
 There were widely-circulated photos taken of the incident, which showed her bloodied and on the ground.
 She said she was playing dead.
 She suffered injuries to her head, stomach and legs.
-As BBC.com reported:
+According to the BBC, she said:

 Adam Sandler Almost Attacked by a Cheetah